-The standby for salad turnips are ‘Hakurei’ or ‘Tokyo’.
-I’ve also enjoyed other unique heirloom varieties, which aren’t traditional salad turnips, but are tender and work well.
+The standby for salad turnips are Hakurei turnips and Tokyo turnips.
+I’ve also enjoyed other unique heirloom turnip varieties, which aren’t traditional salad turnips, but are tender and work well.

 - Tokyo Cross

-- Thin Heirloom ‘ Hinona Kabu’ *
+- Thin Heirloom ‘ Hinona Kabu’

 - Heirloom ‘Navet des vertus Marteau’

 - Purple Top when very small